dory1318/CV/README.md

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

--	Organization
-- Problem-solving
+-	Organization, Problem-solving
--	Fast-learning
--	Adaptability
+Working as a personal assistent for over 2 years
--	Flexibility
+- Fast-learning, Adaptability, Flexibility
+Working abroad in international environment
 -	Creativity
+Planning my yoga classes
 -	Teamwork

 -	Foreign languages